 A month ago, CER investigated BitForex exchange for exaggeration of trading volume figures.
 This was after coinmarketcap listed BitForex as the 7th ranked cryptocurrency exchange by daily traded volume on 15th July 2018.

 This drew some suspicion since the list placed BitForex, a relatively new exchange, far ahead of older and well-known exchanges in the ecosystem.
 Bitforex was reported to have traded $200 million while the better-known Kraken exchange, which has been in existence for years, recorded $27 million.

 This was not enough to draw conclusions since Binance, a 1-year old exchange, has demonstrated that a lot of progress can be made in the cryptocurrency space within a short period.

 The investigation involved a comparison of the traffic received by BitForex’ website and more popular exchanges like Kraken and Kucoin.

 Analysis of the traffic statistics of Bitforex on Similar Web showed that the exchange’s website had about 60,000 unique users.
-This number was found to be much less than that of Kucoin and Kraken, which were ranked far lower on the coinmarketcap list of exchanges.
+This number was found to be much less than that of Kucoin and Kraken, which were ranked far lower in terms of volume.

 Kucoin and Kraken registered 889,000 and 666,000 unique visitors respectively.
 It was highly improbable that Kraken, with 666,000 unique users, traded $27 million while at the same time BitForex traded $200 million with just 60,000 unique users.